jasondebolt/phoenix-docker/README.md

 * Creates IAM roles.

 #### Running the stack for the first time
-* Clone this repo and give it a name, such as "credit-service-docker", or "point-of-sale-docker"
+* Clone this repo and give it a name, such as "credit-service-docker", or "point-of-sale-docker".
-* The name of this repo must match the project name (see 'your-project-name' below)
+* The name of this repo must match the project name (see 'your-project-name' below).

 ```
 $ git clone {the URL of this repo}